dse/monospace-font-list/other.md

     -   [Monospace 821](https://www.myfonts.com/collections/monospace-821-font-bitstream)
 -   [Unica77 Mono](https://lineto.com/typefaces/unica77-mono)

-## The Couriers
+## Courier

 Typewriter manufacturer IBM commissioned a new monospace typeface, Courier; it was first released to the public in 1956.

+Courier was one of the first monospace typefaces to break away from the "old-timey" slab serif style exhibited by pretty much every preceding typewriter since _c._ 1880.

-The Courier name and typeface are essentially in the public domain.
+The Courier name and typeface design are essentially in the public domain, thanks to which numerous clones are available.

 -   [Average Mono](https://fontlibrary.org/en/font/average-mono) - an "average" of 13 variants of Courier.
 -   [Courier 10 Pitch BT]